 It’s Okay to Take a Break From Writing

 I wrote about my own season of stepping away to heal and grieve.
-Eventually the spark to returned.
+Eventually, the spark returned.
 You can read that story here.

 Reconnect With Your “Why”